-Hole’s sophomore album, Live Through This was released in the first quarter of 1994, just one week after Kurt Cobain, Love’s husband, was found dead.
+Hole’s sophomore album, Live Through This, was released in the first quarter of 1994, just one week after Kurt Cobain, Love’s husband, was found dead.
 The album was a breakthrough for the band, spawning many hit singles, and was noticeably less aggressive than its predecessor.
-Rumors suggested Cobain had been responsible for a lot of the album, but the band denies it to this day.
+Rumors suggested Cobain had been responsible for a lot of the album, but the band still denies it.
 As if the death of Cobain wasn’t enough, the band’s bassist, Kirsten Pfaff, tragically died of a drug overdose later that year.

 After dropping out of a disastrous tour with Marilyn Manson, the band enjoyed continued success before disbanding in 2002 to work on solo projects.
-This absence lasted for seven years until June 2009, when Love announced she would be reforming the band with British guitarist Micko Larkin.
-Nobody’s Daughter was released a year later to moderate success, though Love later admitted she should have released the album as a solo record rather than use the band’s name.
+This absence lasted for seven years until June 2009, when Love announced she would reform the band with British guitarist Micko Larkin.
+Nobody’s Daughter was released a year later to moderate success, though Love admitted she should have released the album as a solo record rather than using the band’s name.

 # 10 – Credit In the Straight World

-The track begins with some creepy organ chords which Love’s double-tracked vocals ominously chime over, sounding almost like a warning.
-This is the type of sound you might expect before a vampire awakens from a thousand year slumber.
-Bizarrely, this chilling atmosphere then completely disappears from the song and is replaced with deep and slightly buzzy guitar riffs and some bouncy bass.
+The track begins with creepy organ chords, which Love’s double-tracked vocals ominously chime over, sounding almost like a warning.
+This is the sound you might expect before a vampire awakens from a thousand-year slumber.
+This chilling atmosphere then completely disappears from the song and is replaced with deep and slightly buzzy guitar riffs and some bouncy bass.

-Whilst, in the intro, Love’s vocals were deep and threatening, they soon become sweet and harmonious, though never lack her trademark throatiness.
-The song’s lyrics are (as always) open to interpretation but the titular “straight world” seems to refer to the everyday life of most people, the life you are expected to lead, free of drugs and danger.
-The song seems to suggest that even those who live “basic” (in common parlance) lives are destined to die, just like everyone else – so why bother trying to live a “boring” life.
+While, in the intro, Love’s vocals are deep and threatening, they soon become sweet and harmonious, though they never lack her trademark throatiness.
+The song’s lyrics are (as always) open to interpretation, but the titular “straight world” seems to refer to most people’s everyday life, the life you are expected to lead, free of drugs and danger.
+The song seems to suggest that even those who live “basic” (in common parlance) lives are destined to die, just like everyone else – so why bother trying to live a “boring” life?

-This is a jagged and memorable song – the funky and whiny guitar solo, brief though it is, will stay with you – and, despite being a cover, it absolutely sounds like something Love and co would craft.
-An underrated but utterly brilliant track.
+This is a jagged and memorable song – the funky and whiny guitar solo, brief though it is, will stay with you – and, despite being a cover, it sounds like something Love and Co would craft.
+It’s an underrated but utterly brilliant track.

 # 9 – Awful

 This third single from Celebrity Skin perfectly illustrates the band’s sonic evolution from cult punk status to mainstream success.
-Gone is any semblance of DIY grunginess, which has been replaced with a shiny and sharply produced pop-inspired alternative rock sound.
-That’s not to say to one is better than the other, just that the rousing and upbeat guitar of this track could not be further away from the band’s original sound.
+Gone is any semblance of DIY grunginess, replaced with a shiny and sharply produced pop-inspired alternative rock sound.
+That’s not to say that one is better than the other, just that this track’s rousing and upbeat guitar could not be further away from the band’s original sound.

 Though a bleak picture is painted, the track ends on a positive note, suggesting that women should break free from the shackles of the current music industry and create a new and fairer one.
 Despite its pop-rock sound, Awful is a risky and poignant track, letting Love use her own experiences and observations as a warning to future female musicians.